gsolde/React-Three-Fiber_Portfolio/README.md

 Early stage portfolio powered by R3F with lots of things yet to be improved. <br />

-Wanna move some cubes around? <br />
-Check the project out at: http://gerardsoldevila.com.

 🚀 New features coming soon!
 Stay tuned! 🚀

 ### To run the app